Thursday, 9 August 2018

 They are all fascinating things that have caught my eye and make me marvel again and again at the beauty of the natural world.
 Give me a flower over a cathedral any day!

-Sun spurge (euphorbia).
-I love green flowers
+Sun Spurge (Euphorbia).
+More green on green - I love green flowers

-A mixture of heathers
+A mixture of fragrant heathers with a predominance of Bell Heather

-Rather sweet these two sharing the nectar of this pretty daisy.
-But seconds later the butterfly saw off the bee!
+Rather sweet these two sharing the nectar of this pretty daisy but seconds later the butterfly saw off the 'bee'!

-No fires in this lichen encrusted rocky place.
+No fires in this lichen encrusted rocky place!

 Tiny shards of light from the water droplets captured by this spiders web sent me back for my ‘camera’